RivkaHilsia/cell_identification_pipeline/README.md

 # cell_identification_pipeline

 This repository contains a set of pipeline scripts used for whole slide image(WSI) analysis for the purpose of cell identification and classification, along with a sample run to demonstrate the expected input/output flow.
+It includes all the processes from the breakdown of the wsi till the single cell images coordinates to traceback in the wsi image.
+It includes classification, detection, segmentation, vision transformers to build effecient models and feature extractions.

 ## Scripts